lenzls/hoi3_stats/variables_documentation.md

 - ATTUNIT : `With a total of 0 fighters and 2 bombers.` `With a total of 1 fighters and 0 bombers`

 - DEFUNIT : `With a total of 15 brigades organised into 4 units, totalling 42,311 effective soldiers.` `With a total of 3 brigades organised into 1 units, totalling 8,725 effective soldiers.`(Ground Attack) `Infrastrucutre.
-Production of Supplies and Fuel.` (Logistical Bombing) ``(Strategic Bombing)
+Production of Supplies and Fuel.` (Logistical Bombing) ``(Strategic Bombing) `Anti-Aircraft Guns and Industrial Capacity.
+Stockpiles of Metal and Energy`(Strategic Bombing)

 - RESULT : Result of the battle in perspective of the players nation `won`